By W.R. (Bat) Masterson in 1907

 Lost his Reputation in the Camp

-There was really no reason why he should have gone away, for so far as Wyatt was concerned the incident was closed; but he perhaps felt that he had lost whatever prestige his reputation as a bad man had given him in the camp, and concluded it would be best for him to move out before some other person of lesser note than Wyatt Earp took a fall out of him.
+There was really no reason why he should have gone away, for so far as Wyatt was concerned, the incident was closed, but he perhaps felt that he had lost whatever prestige his reputation as a bad man had given him in the camp and concluded it would be best for him to move out before some other person of lesser note than Wyatt Earp took a fall out of him.
 This he knew would be almost sure to happen if he remained.
-He did not need to be told that if he remained in town after the Earp incident got noised about, every Tom, Dick and Harry in camp would be anxious to take a kick at him, and that was perhaps the reason for his sudden departure for other fields where the fact of his punctured reputation was not so generally known.
+He did not need to be told that if he remained in town after the Earp incident got noised about, every Tom, Dick, and Harry in camp would be anxious to take a kick at him, and that was perhaps the reason for his sudden departure for other fields where the fact of his punctured reputation was not so generally known.

 He was not very long on the force before one of the aldermen of the city, presuming somewhat on the authority his position gave him over a police officer, ordered Wyatt one night to perform some official act that did not look exactly right to him, and Wyatt refused point-blank to obey the order.
-The alderman, regarded as something of a scrapper himself, walked up to Wyatt and attempted to tear his official shield from his vest front where it was pinned.
-When that alderman woke up he was a greatly changed man.
+The alderman, regarded as a scrapper himself, walked up to Wyatt and attempted to tear his official shield from his vest front where it was pinned.
+When that alderman woke up, he was a greatly changed man.
 Wyatt knocked him down as soon as he laid his hands on him, and then reached down and picked him up with one hand and slammed a few hooks and upper-cuts into his face, dragged his limp form over to the city calaboose, and chucked it in one of the cells, just the same as he would any other disturber of the peace.
-The alderman’s friends tried to get him out on bail during the night, but Wyatt gave it out that it was the calaboose for the alderman until the police court opened up for business at nine o’clock the following morning, and it was.
-Wyatt was never bothered any more while he lived in Dodge City by aldermen.
+The alderman’s friends tried to get him out on bail during the night, but Wyatt said it was the calaboose for the alderman until the police court opened up for business at nine o’clock the following morning, and it was.
+Wyatt was never bothered anymore while he lived in Dodge City by aldermen.

 An Incident not on the Program